ligato/docs/docs/plugins/vpp-plugins.md

 ## ABF Plugin

 The ACL-based forwarding (ABF) plugin implements policy-based routing (PBR).
-With ABF, you forward packets using ACL rules, rather than a destination longest match lookup into a routing table performed in normal IP forwarding.
+With ABF, you forward packets using ACL rules, rather than longest match lookups performed in normal IP forwarding.

 **References:**

 - [VPP ABF proto][abf-proto]
 - [VPP ABF model][abf-model]

 The plugin defines an ABF entry with a numeric index.
-ABF data includes a list of interfaces the ABF attaches to, the forwarding paths, and the associated ACL name.
+ABF data includes a list of interfaces ABF attaches to, the forwarding paths, and the associated ACL name.

 The ACL represents a dependency for the given ABF; The KV Scheduler will cache the ABF configuration until you create the ACL.
 The same applies for ABF interfaces.